Dhakshayini1004/Cpp_Exp6_LoopingStatements/README.md

 ---

 ##  Program Description

+- **Program 1**: *Print even numbers from 0 to 10 using a for loop*
-- The first program demonstrates a for loop that prints even numbers from 0 to 10.
+  - A `for` loop is used to iterate from 0 to 10.
--- It checks each number using the modulus operator (%) to determine evenness.
+  - Each number is checked using the modulus operator `%` to determine if it is even.
--- The continue statement is used to skip odd numbers and continue to the next iteration.
+  - The `continue` statement is used to skip odd numbers and move to the next iteration.

-- The second program uses a for loop to print the word "SIT" five times.
+- **Program 2**: *Print the word "SIT" five times using a for loop*
--- It highlights how repetitive tasks can be handled using loops instead of writing the same line multiple times.
+  - Demonstrates the use of a `for` loop to perform a task repeatedly.
+  - Eliminates the need to manually write the same print statement multiple times.

-- The third program uses a while loop for password validation.
+- **Program 3**: *Password validation using a while loop*
--- It allows the user up to 5 attempts to input the correct password using strcmp() for comparison.
+  - A `while` loop is used to give the user up to 5 attempts to enter the correct password.
+  - The `strcmp()` function is used to compare the entered password with the correct one.
--- If the password is correct, exit(0) is used to immediately terminate the program.
+  - If the password is correct, `exit(0)` terminates the program immediately.
--- If the user fails all 5 attempts, a message is shown and the program exits.
+  - If all attempts are exhausted, the user is shown a failure message and the program ends.

-- The fourth logic (to be written separately) involves reversing a number using a while loop.
+- **Program 4**: *Reverse a number using a while loop*
--- It repeatedly extracts the last digit of the number using % 10.
+  - The program extracts the last digit of a number using `% 10`.
--- The reversed number is constructed step by step using multiplication and addition.
+  - Builds the reversed number by multiplying and adding the digits step by step.
--- The original number is reduced by dividing by 10 in each iteration until it becomes zero
+  - The original number is reduced by dividing by 10 in each iteration until it reaches 0.

 ---